JacobBonner/JenkinsTutorial/README.md

     - Go back to the 'Status' page of the Pipeline `github-webhook`.
 You should see a new build appear under 'Build History'.
     - Click on the new build that has appeared and go to 'Console Output'.
 You should see the checkout process, which contains your new commit message, and then the remaining stages of the Pipeline executing.

-5 Now return to the Jenkins Dashboard.
+5. Now return to the Jenkins Dashboard.
 You should see the new Pipeline `github-webhook` listed under 'All' with the other five projects.
 ___

 ## Part 6 - Agents and Distributing Builds

-Within a Jenkins environment, we often start out with a single machine - the controller.
+Within a Jenkins environment, you often start out with a single machine.
 However, as the end user load grows, and as the number of developers, testing, and processing necessities increase, it is helpful to have multiple machines that can be used to distribute the load and execute processes faster.
-We can accomplish this by adding additional agents within our Jenkins environment.
+This can be accomplished by adding additional agents within our Jenkins environment.

 ### 6.1 - Adding an SSH Build Agent